How Voice And Video Call Works?

-This post is all about how the voice and video call works on high level.
+This post is all about how voice and video call works on a high level.

-We all use voice and video on the various platform like WhatsApp, Skype, Messenger, Facebook and etc.
+We all use voice and video on various platforms like WhatsApp, Skype, Messenger, Facebook, and etc.

 Basically, both voice and video call depend on how we stream media between the two clients which are connected to each other.
 So, there must be something that can do the work of media streaming from one client to another client.

-For media streaming, we need to know about the WebRTC.
+For media streaming, we need to know about WebRTC.